AJS-Communications/nonsocial/README.md

   - [x] Get most recent public posts
   - [ ] Get all public posts with most used tags that day
   - [ ] Get all public posts that have been liked the most that day
-  - [ ] Get all public posts that have been reposted the most that day
+  - [ ] Get all public posts that have been boosted the most that day
 - [ ] Administration Portal
 - [ ] Moderation Portal
 - [ ] Code cleanup and keeping things DRY